Web Service (WS) Security with SOAP Example

 • Since the SOAP body is encrypted, it will only be able to be decrypted by the web server that hosts the web service.
 This is because of how the SOAP protocol is designed.

-• Only when the request actually reaches the Web server as a SOAP protocol, it will be able to decipher the message and send the appropriate response back to the client.
+• Only when the request actually reaches the Web server as a SOAP protocol will it be able to decipher the message and send the appropriate response back to the client.

-We will see in the subsequent topics on how the WS Security standard can be used for SOAP.
+We will see in the subsequent topics how the WS Security standard can be used for SOAP.

 Web Service Security Standards

 As discussed in the earlier section, the WS-Security standard revolves around having the security definition included in the SOAP Header.
+The credentials in the SOAP header are managed in 2 ways.

+First, it defines a special element called UsernameToken.
+This is used to pass the username and password to the web service.
 The other way is to use a Binary Token via the BinarySecurityToken.
-This is used in situations in which encryption techniques such as Kerberos or X.509 is used.
+This is used in situations in which encryption techniques such as Kerberos or X.509 are used.

-The below diagram shows the flow of how the security model works in WS Security
+The below diagram shows the flow of how the security model works in WS Security.

-Below are the steps which take place in the above workflow
+Below are the steps which take place in the above workflow:

-1. A request can be sent from the Web service client to Security Token Service.
+1. A request can be sent from the Web service client to the Security Token Service.
 This service can be an intermediate web service which is specifically built to supply usernames/passwords or certificates to the actual SOAP web service.

 2. The security token is then passed to the Web service client.